How to Secure Your OpenAI and Claude API Integration

 Step 3: Rate Limiting and Cost Controls

 An unsecured AI API endpoint is a financial liability, not just a security risk.
 A single automation script hitting your endpoint without limits can generate thousands of dollars in charges overnight.
-Every request costs money—that makes AI endpoints uniquely attractive for abuse.
+Every request costs money, making AI endpoints uniquely attractive for abuse.

 Implement Rate Limiting at Every Layer